The MET Cloisters, New York

 The MET Cloisters’ tower; the design of the tower is inspired by that the bell tower of the Abbey of Saint-Michel-de-Cuxa in southern France; photo: Susan S

 Collection, permanent exhibition, and program of events

 The MET Cloisters accommodates a 500-piece collection of Byzantine and European medieval art which includes paintings, sculptures, religious objects and altarpieces, illuminated manuscripts, textiles and tapestries, crockery, silverware, decorative glass objects, stained glass windows, coins, jewels, and arms mostly dating from the 4th century to 15th century.

-Artifacts from the collection are displayed into 14 rooms disposed around the four cloisters.
+Artifacts from the collection are displayed in 14 rooms disposed around the four cloisters.

-The Cloisters also features guided tours, talks, concerts, and special events.
+The Cloisters museum also features guided tours, talks, concerts, and special events.

 Due to its landmark status, the museum is only partially accessible to physically impaired persons; the building also includes a library, a bookshop, and an outdoor cafe.

 Three reliquary wood busts of female saints, early 16th century, Belgian art; photo: Marcin Wichary